wdporter/i-am-that-vuepress/50-self-awareness-is-the-witness/readme.md

 himself?
 To relegate everything to illusion is insult added to injury.
 The Bengali of East Pakistan is a fact and his suffering is a fact.
 Please, do not analyse them out of existence!
 You are reading newspapers, you hear people talking about it.
-You cannot plead ignoreänce.
+You cannot plead ignorance.
 Now, what is your attitude to what is happening?

 **M:**&ensp;No attitude.
 Nothing is happening.